 Which neighborhood is best for nightlife in Seville?

 Alameda is no doubt the nightlife hub, with many bars, clubs, and live music venues.
 Alfalfa is a close second for tapas-focused social nights, while Triana has a more local, less tourist-heavy atmosphere for an evening out.
-El Arenal and Santa Cruz have a polished dining and flamenco vibe but tend toward a slightly older, more expensive people.
+El Arenal and Santa Cruz have a polished dining and flamenco vibe, but tend toward a slightly older, more expensive crowd.

 What are the accommodation options available in Seville?